alecjacobs5401/kubectl-podevents/README.md

       --version                Show application version.
   -l, --selector=SELECTOR      Pod Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
       --field-selector=FIELD-SELECTOR
                                Pod Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
       --event-selector=EVENT-SELECTOR
                                Pod Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
       --event-field-selector=EVENT-FIELD-SELECTOR
                                Event Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
       --kubeconfig=KUBECONFIG  The path to a pre-existing kubeconfig file that you want to have the new cluster authorization merged into.
 If not provided, the KUBECONFIG environment variable will be checked for a file.
-If that is empty, $HOME/.kube/config will be used.
+If that is empty,
+                               $HOME/.kube/config will be used.
   -n, --namespace=NAMESPACE    The Kubernetes namespace to use.
 Default to the current namespace in your kube config file.
       --context=CONTEXT        The Kubernetes context to use.
 Defaults to the current context in your kube config file.
+  -A, --all-namespaces         If present, list the requested object(s) across all namespaces.
+Namespace in current context is ignored
+                               even if specified with --namespace

 Args:
   [<pod>]  A pod name to target (Accepts multiple pod names)